openstack-k8s-operators/cinder-operator/config/samples/backends/README.md

 # Cinder Backend Samples

+This directory includes a set of Cinder Backend configuration samples that use the `kustomize` configuration management tool available through the `oc kustomize` command.

+These samples are not meant to serve as deployment recommendations, just as working examples to serve as reference.

-In each directory there is a `backend.yaml` file containing an overlay for the `OpenStackControlPlane` with just the storage related information.
+For each backend there will be a `backend.yaml` file containing an overlay for the `OpenStackControlPlane` with just the storage related information.

-Each backend has some prerequirements that will be listed in the `backend.yaml` file.
-These can range from having to replace the storage system's address and credentials in a different yaml file, to having to create secrets, to having to deploy the backend like in the `LVM` case.
+Backend pre-requirements will be listed in that same `backend.yaml` file.
+These can range from having to replace the storage system's address and credentials in a different yaml file, to having to create secrets.

+Currently available samples are:

+- Ceph
+- NFS
+- LVM using iSCSI
+- LVM using NVMe-TCP

+## Ceph example

 Once the OpenStack operators are running in your OpenShift cluster and the secret `osp-secret` is present, one can deploy OpenStack with a